GadMo123/PatchPatch/README.md

 ### 1. Compile Shared Components

-Before running the game, ensure shared components are compiled.
+Compile the '/shared' component, as it is required by both the frontend and backend.

-### 2. Install Dependencies and Build
+### 2. Install Dependencies and Build frontend and backend

+Ensure you have '/shared' component in the root directory.
+If it is located elsewhere, update the import path in 'tsconfig.json' to point to the correct location.

+run

 ```bash
 npm install